 - Effective protection from contamination

-- Must be such so as to minimise deterioration
+- Must be such so as to minimize deterioration

 Food control and monitoring equipment